madjava/phonebook-api/README.md

 npm install
 ```

-This will download all the requireed libraies from [NPM](https://www.npmjs.com/)
+This will download all the required libraries from [NPM](https://www.npmjs.com/)

 ## Test